perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 * Work out how much money is left over to roll-over to next year's summit

+## The money role

+Have asked Laurent to dump his thoughts here.
+In the meantime, my perception of it

+* When a sponsor commits to supporting the summit, the sponsorship organiser passes a contact to the money person.
+* Money person contacts them to see if they need an invoice raising, and if so anything special they require.
+* Tell them the ways we can receive funds, and ask what theiris their preference is.
+* Organise the funds transfer.
+* Keep track of all sponsors, e.g., in Ggoogle docs, with a status against each one.
+* Periodically tickle sponsors who haven't yet paid.
+* Once they've paid, confirm back to them and thank them.
+* Update budget spreadsheet (in google docs)
+* Reimburse attendees

 ## Schedule

 * Establish organiser and location